jvillcavillegas/Community-Editor-Open-Science-Lab/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Editor's Code of Conduct

 ## Our Pledge